Aleksandr Chayko: Military career

 From September 2019 to November 2020 and from February 2021 to June 2021, he was the Commander of the Group of Forces of the Armed Forces of Russia in Syria.

-By the Decree of the President of Russia, No. 355, on 11 June 2021, Chayko was promoted Colonel General.
+By the Decree of the President of Russia, No. 355, on 11 June 2021, Chayko was promoted colonel general.
+His accomplishments in his previous posts were praised by President Vladimir Putin.

-On 12 November 2021, Chayko became the Commander of the Eastern Military District.
+On 12 November 2021, Chayko became the commander of the Eastern Military District.
 On 16 November, he officially took office, accepting the standard of the commander of the troops.
-On August 7, 2022, the United Kingdom Ministry of Defense reported that Chayko was removed from his post.
+During the 2022 Russian invasion of Ukraine, he led the forces from the district in the northern Ukraine campaign.
+On 24 March 2022, he visited the front line, about 30 kilometers away from Kyiv, shortly before the withdrawal on 29 March.
+In July 2022, an Eastern Group of Forces in Ukraine was established under the command of Rustam Muradov, and in October 2022 he was replaced as commander of the Eastern Military District by Muradov.
+On 7 August 2022, the United Kingdom Ministry of Defense reported that Chayko was removed from his post.

+Chayko returned to Syria as commander of Russian forces there from September to December 2022, and again in November 2024 after the start of the 2024 Syrian opposition offensives.
+In June 2025 he became a Deputy Chief of the General Staff.
+On 4 May 2026, he was appointed the Commander-in-Chief of the Russian Aerospace Forces, replacing Viktor Afzalov, despite not having spent his career in the branch.

 War crime allegations

 Chayko earned a global reputation as a brutal leader in Syria in 2019 and 2020.
 Human Rights Watch states that he may be responsible for widespread attacks against hospitals, schools and populated areas in the Idlib Governorate.
 The attacks killed 1600 civilians and displaced 1.4 million.

-It is alleged that during the 2022 Russian invasion of Ukraine, troops under Chayko's command tortured and executed hundreds of Ukrainian civilians during the Kyiv offensive.
-War crimes prosecutors in Ukraine are researching whether Chayko directly ordered specific atrocities.
+It has been further alleged that during the 2022 Russian invasion of Ukraine, troops under Chayko's command tortured and executed hundreds of Ukrainian civilians during the Kyiv offensive.
+In 2022, war crimes prosecutors in Ukraine began researching whether Chayko directly ordered specific atrocities.